jostylr/literate-programming-book/manuscript/intro.md

 Part V is not included, but links are provided to PDFs of the various literate programs that make up this tool.
 Yes, the tool compiles itself.

 A note on terminology.
 I use the term `compile` because this transforms source code from one thing to another.
 Often it will be `transpiling`, that is, transforming from one language to another on the same level of abstraction, but there is nothing inherent about the process that limits us to transpiling.
-You could set it up to generate machien code, if you really want to.
+You could set it up to generate machine code, if you really want to.

 {mainmatter}